55+ Programs and Highlights

 Simple exercise and movement from home.
 To try this program recommended by UBC Pathways to Connections, click here.

-Myra Pierre is a recipient of the DTES Small Arts Grants.
+Kazezemaka Myra Pierre is a recipient of the DTES Small Arts Grants.
 Her collection of poetry, A Rising of Voices and Other Poems, is available now at the Vancouver Public Library.
-To watch a video about Mya, click here.
+You can watch Kazezemzka’s Story here.